‘The Young And The Restless’ Spoilers For The Week Of August 19: Sharon Gives Adam A Stunning Answer

 After the wedding is over, Kyle and Lola look ahead to their future, but according to The Inquisitr, their future may not be as happy as they hope once Lola learns Kyle’s secret.

-After weeks of Michael’s (Christian LeBlanc), Lauren (Tracey Bregman) wants answers.
+After weeks of Michael’s (Christian LeBlanc) secretiveness, Lauren (Tracey Bregman) wants answers.
 It’s clear Micheal is keeping something from his wife, and she is not willing to let him continue.
-Not only does Lauren realize that Michael is up to something with Adam (Mark Grossman), but also Billy figures out that something is happening.
+Not only does Lauren realize that Michael is up to something with Adam (Mark Grossman), but Billy also figures out that something is happening.
 Eventually, Victor (Eric Braeden) learns a secret, and he confronts Michael and puts him on notice.
 Victor tells Michael that he better be on the right Newman’s side since Adam threatened to take everything from Victor.

 Later, Adam shocks Sharon (Sharon Case) by proposing marriage.
 Even though Sharon recently told Adam she wanted to back off of their friendship, she entertains the idea once Adam works his magic to try to convince her it’s a good idea.
 Before the week is over, Sharon gives Adam the answer he wants, which does not make Nick (Joshua Morrow) happy.
 Nick confronts Sharon over her support of Adam.